 Node.js

 Since Node.js is JavaScript, it can be easily learned.
 You won’t face much difficulty if you have some basic knowledge of JavaScript.
-This easy learning curve of Node.js has made it the most popular framework with an impressive score of 51.4% in the 2020 developer survey.
+According to Statista, as of 2023 Node.js is the most used web frameworks among developers worldwide with 42.65%.

 Node.js has a low entry threshold which indicates that there are many unskilled Node.js developers in the market.
 It also means that it might be hard for you to find a job as the market is so cramped.